CDNA library: Cloning of cDNA

 cDNA molecules can be cloned by using restriction site linkers.
-Linkers are short, double stranded pieces of DNA (oligodeoxyribonucleotide) about 8 to 12 nucleotide pairs long that include a restriction endonuclease cleavage site e.g. BamHI.
-Both the cDNA and the linker have blunt ends which can be ligated together using a high concentration of T4 DNA ligase.
-Then sticky ends are produced in the cDNA molecule by cleaving the cDNA ends (which now have linkers with an incorporated site) with the appropriate endonuclease.
+Linkers are short, double-stranded pieces of DNA (oligodeoxyribonucleotide) about 8 to 12 nucleotide pairs long that include a restriction endonuclease cleavage site e.g. BamHI.
+Both the cDNA and the linker have blunt ends, which can be ligated together using a high concentration of T4 DNA ligase.
+Sticky ends are then produced in the cDNA molecule by cleaving the cDNA ends (which now have linkers with an incorporated site) with the appropriate endonuclease.
 A cloning vector (plasmid) is then also cleaved with the appropriate endonuclease.
 Following "sticky end" ligation of the insert into the vector the resulting recombinant DNA molecule is transferred into E. coli host cell for cloning.